mcanan/min-php-framework/README.md

 Usage
 ------------

-The easyiest way to start a new project is creating a base skeleton with this command:
+The easiest way to start a new project is creating a base skeleton with this command:

 ```sh
 php composer.phar create-project --stability=dev --repository='{"type":"vcs","url":"https://github.com/mcanan/min-php-framework-skeleton/"}' mcanan/framework-skeleton [project-name]